parassikka77/PluralSight_React-Redux/README.md

 ## About The Project

 This is a rapid feedback development environment that runs linting and tests, transpiles modern JavaScript, runs a local webserver, opens the application, and reloads changes when you hit save.
 Major libraries used React, Redux, and React Router.
-You can manage courses or some related list of data stored in the DB, and add, update or dekete the courses.
+You can manage courses or some related list of data stored in the DB, and add, update or delete the courses.